autoshares/autoshares-documentation/user-guide/introduction.md

 ## Overview

-This sections covers basics of working with ETNA Trader Web Trading Platform:
+This sections covers basics of working with Autoshares Trader Web Trading Platform:

 1. How to register?
 2. How to change a password?